lexmihaylov/Object-class/README.md

 # Object.class();

 Is a plugin for creating class structures.
 Object.class is a port of the class definition in burjs.
-With this plugin it is easear to create classes, inherit classes, implement objects of methods, and call super methods.
+With this plugin it is easier to create classes, inherit classes, implement objects of methods, and call super methods.

 ## Installation